jacmie/libap/dox/README.md

 # Contributing to the project

 Github account may be needed.
-If you want to contribute to the project follow few guidelines:\n Clone the libap project, set it up, build and run tests.
-Make sure everting runs smoothly, if not ask for help.\n Create new branch for the development.
+If you want to contribute to the project follow few guidelines:\
+Clone the libap project, set it up, build and run tests.
+Make sure everting runs smoothly, if not ask for help.\
+Create new branch for the development.\
-For the bug fixes start name of the branch with *fix_<branch_name>* and for the new feature *ft_<branch_name>*.\n Add and commit changes:
+For the bug fixes start name of the branch with *fix_<branch_name>* and for the new feature *ft_<branch_name>*.\
+Add and commit changes:
 ```
 # add all recent changes to the repository including new, or delated files